Consumer Medicine Information

 Grip the blue chamber with the dose window facing you (needle tip to the left).

-Follow these instructions carefully before proceeding with your CAVERJECT Impulse injection.
+Follow these instructions carefully before proceeding with your Caverject Impulse

 DO NOT USE THE NEEDLE IF IT IS BENT.

 Perform the self-injection procedure whilst sitting in an upright, slightly reclining